agraef/midizap/README.md

 There's no real standard for symbolic designations of MIDI messages, but we hope that most users will find midizap's notation easy to understand and remember.
 Notes are specified using a format which musicians will find familiar: a note name `A`, `B`, ..., `G` is followed by an (optional) accidental (`#` or `b`), and a (mandatory) MIDI octave number.
 Note that all MIDI octaves start at the note C, so `B0` comes before `C1`.
 By default, `C5` denotes middle C (you can change this if you want, see *Octave Numbering* below).
 Enharmonic spellings are equivalent, so, e.g., `D#5` and `Eb5` denote exactly the same MIDI note.

 The other messages are denoted using short mnemonics: `KP:`*note* (aftertouch a.k.a.\ key pressure for the given note); `CC`*n* (control change for the given controller number); `PC`*n* (program change for the given program number); `CP` (channel pressure); and `PB` (pitch bend).
 We will go into the other syntactic bits and pieces of MIDI message designations later, but it's good to have the following grammar in EBNF notation handy for reference.
 (To keep things simple, the grammar is somewhat abridged, but it covers all the frequently used notation.
-There is some additional syntax for special forms of translations which will be introduced later.)
+There is some additional syntax for special forms of translations which will be introduced later.
+Also, at the end of the manual you can find a complete grammar for the entire configuration language.)

 ~~~
 token ::= msg [ "[" number "]" ] [ "-" number ] [ flag ]